“A calm and modest life brings more happiness than the pursuit of success combined with constant restlessness” – Albert Einstein

 The Yoga Sutra remains as a philosophical backdrop, helping us to be reminded of the ultimate aims of our practice: union and liberation.

 The effects of yoga-asanas

 The effects of asanas are profound; they impact physical, physiological and mental wellbeing.
-There are six major categories of poses (and some subcategories), each of them creates a specific effect – here are a few examples:
+There are several categories of poses, each of them creates specifics effects – here are a few examples:

 As you move along the yogic-path, you will start to recognise these specific reactions in your own body and understand the internal logic of yoga.